csye-6225-cloud-org/tf-gcp-infra/README.md

 Infrastructure as Code using terraform to set up cloud resources on GCP

 ## APIs enabled on GCP
-Compute Engine API
+1. Compute Engine API
-OS Login API
+2. OS Login API
+3. Service Networking API

 ## Instructions for setting up infra using terraform
 1. Install terraform